Open court principle: Vancouver Sun (Re)

 In 2004, the Vancouver Sun newspaper successfully argued that certain court proceedings in relation to the Air India terrorist attack should be open to the public.
 Section 83.28 of the Criminal Code allows the exclusion of the public and media from certain court proceedings in relation to terrorism offences.

-United States

-In the United States, the term "in open court" means the appearance by a party or their attorney in a public court session such as during a trial.
+Sherman Estate v Donovan

+In 2021, the Supreme Court of Canada ruled against the estate of Barry and Honey Sherman finding the risk to the important public interest in privacy, on the facts of the case was not serious.
+Showing that privacy concerns, including dignity, may necessitate an exception to the open court principle.

+Limits on the open court principle in Canada

+The Supreme Court of Canada has made clear that a trial should only have a closed court in cases where closing the court is in the public interest.
+These proven cases include matters of maintaining personal dignity, terrorism offences, and protecting the privacy of minors.

 United Kingdom

 The open court principle has long been recognized as a cornerstone of the common law.
-In its 1913 decision in Scott v.
-Scott, the House of Lords noted the right of public access to the courts is “one of principle ... turning, not on convenience, but on necessity".
+In its 1913 decision in Scott v Scott, the House of Lords noted the right of public access to the courts is “one of principle ... turning, not on convenience, but on necessity".
 Viscount Haldane L.C., noted that “Justice is not a cloistered virtue”.

-In the 1936 decision of Ambard v.
-Attorney-General for Trinidad and Tobago, Lord Atkin noted “Publicity is the very soul of justice.
+In the 1936 decision of Ambard v Attorney-General for Trinidad and Tobago, Lord Atkin noted “Publicity is the very soul of justice.
 It is the keenest spur to exertion, and the surest of all guards against improbity.”